ndp-software/test-pantry/README.md

 TBD

-### Serial Numbers
+### Sequences
 Factories defined with functions will receive a convenience utilities attached to `this` context.
 The value `this.name` is the name of the factory being used, and `this.count` is a serial number of the object.
-Therefore:
+With these, it's easy to build a standard serial number sequence:

 ```javascript
 pantry.recipeFor('has-id', function () {